Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Acknowledgements

 \begin{IEEEbiography}[{ }]{Christopher Yee Wong} (M'15) received his B.Eng (2011) and M.Eng.
 (2014) from McGill University in Montreal, Canada and Ph.D.
 (2017) in mechanical engineering from University of Toronto in Toronto, Canada.
 He previously received postdoctoral fellowships for sponsored stays at AIST in Tsukuba, Japan from 2018 to 2019 and at LIRMM in Montpellier, France in 2019.
 He is currently a postdoctoral fellow at Universit\'{e} de Sherbrooke in Sherbrooke, Canada, where his research focuses on physical human-robot interaction using humanoids, particularly on improving methods for robot cognition with regards to intention detection and human touch. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Lucas Vergez} received his M.Eng.
-(2021) from Arts et Métiers Institute of Technology in Aix-en-Provence, France as a graduate in Industrial Engineering and Computer Aided Design.
-In 2021, he completed a research internship in Computer Vision and Robotics at Université de Sherbrooke in Sherbrooke, Canada and subsequently worked as Virtual Reality Developer in Sherbrooke during 5 months.
-He is currently a Ph.D. student in Artificial Intelligence and Computer Aided Design at Arts et Métiers Institute of Technology, Aix-en-Provence until 2024. \end{IEEEbiography}
+(2021) from Arts et M\'{e}tiers Institute of Technology in Aix-en-Provence, France as a graduate in Industrial Engineering and Computer Aided Design.
+In 2021, he completed a research internship in Computer Vision and Robotics at Universit\'{e} de Sherbrooke in Sherbrooke, Canada and subsequently worked as Virtual Reality Developer in Sherbrooke during 5 months.
+He is currently a Ph.D. student in Artificial Intelligence and Computer Aided Design at Arts et M\'{e}tiers Institute of Technology, Aix-en-Provence until 2024. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Wael Suleiman} received the Master's and Ph.D. degrees in automatic control from Paul Sabatier University, Toulouse, France in 2004 and 2008, respectively.
 He has been Postdoctoral researcher at AIST, Tsukuba, Japan from 2008 to 2010, and at Heidelberg University, Germany from 2010 to 2011.
 He joined University of Sherbrooke, Quebec, Canada, in 2011, and is currently Associate Professor at Electrical and Computer Engineering Department.
 His research interests include collaborative and humanoid robots, motion planning, nonlinear system identification and control and numerical optimization. \end{IEEEbiography}